 11 – Essential Tools

 You will learn a ton of skills just doing CTF’s.
 Below is a list of tools that I think are important to know when using a Security Distribution and which tools I use regularly, sorted by category.
 I recommend just going through each tool and learn it’s purpose.
 If I have a tutorial on a certain tool, you will find the link to it in there.
 This is going to be long’ish list.
+You can also check out a list of the most popular Hacking Tools as of 2019, right here.

 - Metasploit – Huge Penetration testing Framework.
 Essential for pentesting.